yofti/sdc-kubernetes/README.md

 	We can still do Statefulsets even if we don't have cloud providers.
 We can use local disks with PVC's.
 If we have access to SAN's, we could use products like [portworx](http://portworx.com)
 - **Better install/uninstall**
 	Error checking, logging.
 Add stop/start scripts?
+- **Hard-codes zones in Storageclasses**
+	The only things that makes us multi-AZ is where our StorageClasses request disk from.
+Do they do it from one zone or many?
+And which ones?
+Pay special attention to your storageclasses, persistent volume claims and zones when deploying this package.
+Modify existing Storageclasses to fit your needs.

 ## Infrastructure Overview <a id="Infrastructure-Overview"></a>